tmkeil/RegressionModels_WithPython/README.md

 **Residual and KDE plots for degrees 2–7:**

 **Residual Analysis:**: The residuals became narrower and more centered, subtle curved patterns still remain.
-Even though these models achieve much better R² and MSE values, the non-random structure of the residuals suggests that not all variance is captured cleanly, and some nonlinear interactions or noise remain unmodeled.
+Even though these models achieve much better R² and MSE values, the remaining structure in the residuals suggests that not all variance is fully captured, and some nonlinear effects or noise remain.

 ![Poly deg 2](plots/kde_resid_degree_2.png)
 ![Poly deg 3](plots/kde_resid_degree_3.png)